 Hiding false positives, revoked credentials, etc.

-Sometimes, Security for Confluence will find false positives, credentials which have already been revoked, etc. If this happens, you can review the finding.
+Sometimes, Security for Bitbucket will find vulnerabilities which are false positives, credentials which have already been revoked, etc. If this happens, you can review the finding.
 This marks the finding, as well as any other findings which exactly match it, as reviewed in the current and future scans.
 This feature is available from the Repository-level Scan Report.

 Marking a finding as reviewed saves the exact string captured by the rule (in this case,

-Note that reviewed findings are scoped to a space – identical findings across multiple spaces must be reviewed separately.
+Note that reviewed vulnerabilities are scoped to a repository – identical findings across multiple repositories must be reviewed separately.